Shruti733/Stock-Analysis/README.md

 ### Cons

-- To refactor the code, we have created tickers array specific to the given data-set, which cannot be applied for different set of data.
-If the same code will be applied on a data set which is not in sorted form and not grouped together, code cannot be reused as-is.
+- To refactor the code, we have created tickers array specific to the given data-set, which cannot be applied for different data-set.
+If the same code will be applied on a data-set which is not in sorted form and not grouped together, code cannot be reused as-is.